J-2I-765Processing TimesRevised

 The overall I-765 processing time tells the story of what J-2 applicants are up against.
 Average processing hit a low of 2.5 months in June and July 2025, then climbed steadily through the rest of the year.

-That's a jump from 2.5 to 4.2 months in half a year.
+That's a jump from 2.5 to 4.8 months, nearly double the summer low.
 If you're filing now, plan for the longer end of the range.
-Processing times tend to be cyclical -- summer filings often see faster turnaround before fall backlogs build up.
+Processing times tend to be cyclical, with summer filings often seeing faster turnaround before fall backlogs build up.

 J-2 EAD application volume and approval rates